Michael Ramsey: Later life

-After retiring as Archbishop of Canterbury on 15 November 1974 he was created a life peer, as Baron Ramsey of Canterbury, of Canterbury in Kent, enabling him to remain in the House of Lords where he had previously sat as one of the Lords Spiritual.
+After retiring as Archbishop of Canterbury on 15 November 1974 he was created a life peer three days later, as Baron Ramsey of Canterbury, of Canterbury in Kent, enabling him to remain in the House of Lords where he had previously sat as one of the Lords Spiritual.

 Although retired, Ramsey remained active, "a fact reflected in his writing of four books and numerous additional undertakings".

-He went to live first at Cuddesdon, where he did not settle particularly well, then for a number of years in Durham, where he was regularly seen in the cathedral and talking to students.
-But the hills were rather steep for him and he and Lady Ramsey accepted the offer of a flat at Bishopthorpe in York by his successor John Habgood.
+He went to live first at Cuddesdon, where he did not settle particularly well, and then for a number of years back in Durham, where he was regularly seen slowly making his way through the cathedral, and talking to students.
+A benevolent and popular figure, he occasionally participated in services there, notably giving an address at the 1984 dedication of the Marks & Spencer financed Daily Bread window, on the topic of St Michael.
+However, Durham's hills were rather steep for him and he and Lady Ramsey accepted the offer of a flat at Bishopthorpe in York by then archbishop John Habgood.
 They stayed there just over a year, moving finally to St John's Home, attached to the All Saints' Sisters in Cowley, Oxford, where he died in April 1988.

 During his retirement, he also spent several terms at Nashotah House, an Anglo-Catholic seminary of the Episcopal Church in Wisconsin where he was much beloved by students.
 A first-floor flat was designated "Lambeth West" for his personal use.
 A stained-glass window in the Chapel, bears his image and the same inscription as is on the memorial near his grave.
 The window (placed in the chapel by the class of 1976 who were among his first students at Nashotah) also includes a miniature image of the Bishop and his wife Joan.
 Ramsey Hall at Nashotah House was named in his honor, and is a residence for students and families.
 The Board of Directors of Nashotah House also presents, from time to time, the Michael Ramsey award for distinguished mission or ecumenical service in the Anglican Communion.

 Ramsey's funeral was held in Canterbury Cathedral on 3 May.
 He was cremated and his ashes buried in the cloister garden at the cathedral, not far from the grave of William Temple.
 His wife's ashes were also buried there.
 On the memorial stone are inscribed words from St Irenaeus: "The Glory of God is the living man; And the life of man is the vision of God."
 A side chapel at Canterbury Cathedral was subsequently dedicated to Ramsey's memory, situated next to a similar memorial chapel to Archbishop Geoffrey Fisher.
 Ramsey had no children.
 Lady Ramsey died on 17 February 1995 and was buried alongside her husband.